NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation/standard_metric_estimation.rst

 -----------

 The :ref:`Data Drift<data-drift>` functionality can help us to understand whether data drift is causing the performance problem.
-When the target values become available we can use :ref:`realized performance calculation<multiclass-standard-metric-calculation>` to :ref:`compare realized and estimated confusion matrix results<compare_estimated_and_realized_performance>`.
+When the target values become available we can :ref:`compared realized and performance results<compare_estimated_and_realized_performance>`.